 Applying for a Federal Loan

 You must submit FAFSA to be considered for a Federal student loan.
+FAFSA is maintained by the US Department of Education.
 Things to keep in mind while applying for FAFSA -

 Remember it's free of cost for submission (if it's charging a fee, then you are on the wrong website or it's a scam)